bigtoga/Examples/Cloud - Azure/Azure Governance/Fast Track Team Call - Governance Pt. 2.md

 - Azure Security Recommendations - "You have to implement all of the recommendations in a group to get the expected score increase the group says.
 You can't remediate 1 or 2 in a group and expect partial credit"

 ## Questions:
 - Scott: "We want to use Azure Bastion, not Just in Time.
+Can we disable that banner?"
-    -
+    - No. JIT access does not require public IP addresses for access to the VMs.
+Unfortunately, the banner will persist if JIT is not enabled.
+More broadly, there are plans for more seamless integration between Bastion and JIT as these are rather separate services today

 - Scott: "Where can we see performance impact of enabling disk encryption as Azure Defender recommends?"
     - Azure disk encryption specifically will leverage BitLocker for Windows and dm-crypt for Linux, and we would reference the performance impact on those encryption deployments.